-Press Release Regarding New Growler Alternatives - Please click here for a copy of the press release regarding the Navy's incorporation of additional force structure alternatives into the ongoing Environmental Impact Statement (EIS).
+Press Release Regarding New Growler Alternatives - Please click here for a copy of the press release regarding the Navy's incorporation of additional force structure alternatives into the ongoing EIS.

 Past announcements can be viewed on this website by selecting the “Public Involvement” tab above or by clicking here.